Atari Games: History

 In 1989, Warner Communications merged with Time Inc., forming Time Warner.
 In 1994, Time Warner reacquired a controlling interest in Atari Games and made it a subsidiary of its Time Warner Interactive division.
 While the company initially maintained the Atari Games brand for arcade games under the new ownership, the Tengen brand was dropped in favor of the Time Warner Interactive label for its home console games.
 In mid-1994, the Atari Games, Tengen, and Time Warner Interactive Group names were all consolidated under the Time Warner Interactive banner.

 On July 12, 1994, Nakajima died at the age of 64.
 Ed Logg, who was a chief programmer of Atari, briefly left the company for Electronic Arts, only to rejoin Atari Games in 1995 to run its home console games.
 Time Warner Interactive, via Atari Games became a member of the Nintendo Ultra 64's Dream Team in the mid-1990s.

 In April 1996, after an unsuccessful bid by Atari co-founder Nolan Bushnell, the company was sold to WMS Industries, owners of the Williams, Bally and Midway arcade brands, which restored the use of the Atari Games name, while the home consumer division was folded into Williams Entertainment, with its existing home consumer division was kept.
 According to Atari Games president Dan Van Elderen, in 1995, Time Warner decided to exit the video game business and instructed the management at Atari Games to find a buyer for themselves, which surprised him because usually parent companies choose the buyers for their subsidiaries.
 Time Warner would not return to the video game business until the formation of Warner Bros.
 Interactive Entertainment on January 14, 2004.

 On April 6, 1998, the video game assets of WMS Industries were spun off as a new independent company called Midway Games, which then gained control of the Atari Games division.
 Meanwhile, Hasbro Interactive acquired the Atari brand for the home market from JTS Corporation that same year.
 With the changes in ownership of the two companies, on November 19, 1999, Atari Games Corporation was renamed Midway Games West Inc., resulting in the Atari Games name no longer being used.

 In 2001, Midway Games exited the arcade industry, due to a decline in the market.
 Despite this, Midway Games West continued to produce games for the home market until it was disbanded on February 7, 2003, after a slump in game sales.
-The studio's closure costed the jobs of 30 employees, including three members who had been with Atari since the 1970s.
+The studio's closure cost the jobs of 30 employees, including three members who had been with Atari since the 1970s.
 Two previously announced titles, Nitrocity and Gladiator: The Crimson Reign, were also cancelled in the process.

 Although no longer in operation, Midway Games West continued to exist as a holding entity for the copyrights and trademarks of the games originally from Atari Games.
 In February 2009, Midway Games filed for Chapter 11 bankruptcy protection and in July 2009, most of Midway's assets were sold to Warner Bros.
 Interactive Entertainment, ultimately bringing all of the Atari Games properties back to Time Warner again.